jwoehr/qisjob/README.md

                         simulator
   --api_provider API_PROVIDER
-                        Backend remote api provider, currently supported are [IBMQ | QI].
+                        Backend remote api provider, currently supported are [IBMQ | QI | Forest].
 Default is IBMQ.
+  --qvm                 Use Forest local qvm simulator described by -b
+                        backend, generally one of qasm_simulator or
+                        statevector_simulator.
+Use --qvm_as to instruct the
+                        simulator to emulate a specific Rigetti QPU --qvm_as              Use Forest local qvm simulator to emulate the specific Rigetti QPU described by -b backend.
+Use --qvm to run the Forest local qvm simulator described by -b backend.
-  --backends            Print list of backends to stdout and exit -1, --one_job         Run all experiments as one job -c CREDITS, --credits CREDITS
+  --backends            Print list of backends to stdout and exit 0 -1, --one_job         Run all experiments as one job -c CREDITS, --credits CREDITS
                         Max credits to expend on each job, default is 3